yulonglim/tp/docs/DeveloperGuide.md

 **Use case: UC21 - Set a grading system**

 MSS:
-1. User decides to implement grading system for TeachBook
+1. User requests to set a grading system.

-2. User enters a list of grades for the grading system
+[comment]: <> (2.
+User enters a list of grades for the grading system)
+2. TeachBook sets the grading system.
-3. TeachBook confirms that new grading system has been set successfully Use case ends.
+   Use case ends.

 Extensions:

-2a.
+* 2a.
 TeachBook detects that a grading system is already present in TeachBook
+  * 2a1.
+TeachBook shows an error message.

+    Use case ends.

-    2a1.
-TeachBook requests user to delete existing grading system before setting a new one.
+[comment]: <> (    2a1.
+TeachBook requests user to delete existing grading system before setting a new one.)

-    2a2.
-User resets grading system (UC02)
+[comment]: <> (    2a2.
+User resets grading system &#40;UC02&#41;)

-    Use case resumes from step 2.
+[comment]: <> (    Use case resumes from step 2.)

-2b.
+* 2b.
 TeachBook detects that the command format is invalid.
+  * 2b1.
+TeachBook shows an error message.

+    Use case ends.

-    2b1.
-TeachBook requests user to follow the correct format.
+[comment]: <> (    2b1.
+TeachBook requests user to follow the correct format.)

-    Use case resumes from step 2.
+[comment]: <> (    Use case resumes from step 2.)

 **Use case: UC22 - Reset grading system**

 MSS:
-1. User decides to reset the existing grading system.
+1. User requests to reset the existing grading system.
-2. User enters command for resetting grade.
-3. TeachBook confirms that the grading system has been reset successfully.
+2. TeachBook resets the grading system.

 Extensions:
-2a.
+* 2a.
 TeachBook detects that there is no grading system present in TeachBook.

-    2a1.
-TeachBook informs user that no grading has been set, and therefore no grading system to reset.
+  * 2a1.
+TeachBook shows an error message.

     Use case ends.

-2b.
+* 2b.
 TeachBook detects that the command format is invalid.

-    2b1.
-TeachBook requests user to follow the correct format.
+  * 2b1.
+TeachBook shows an error message.

-    Use case resumes from step 2.
+    Use case ends.

 **Use case: UC23 - Grade a student**

 MSS:
-1. User decides the grade to give to a specific student.
+1. User requests to grade a specific student.
-2. User enters command to grade the student.
+2. TeachBook grades the specified student.
-3. TeachBook confirms that the student has been successfully graded.
-   Use case ends.

 Extensions:
 2a.
 TeachBook detects that no grading system is present in TeachBook.

-    2a1.
-TeachBook prompts user to set a grading system 2a2.
-User sets a new grading system (UC01)
+[comment]: <> (    2a1.
+TeachBook prompts user to set a grading system)

+[comment]: <> (    2a2.
+User sets a new grading system &#40;UC01&#41;)

-    Use case resumes from step 2.
+[comment]: <> (    Use case resumes from step 2.)
+* 2a1.
+TeachBook shows an error message.

+  Use case ends.

 2b.
 TeachBook detects that the specified grade is invalid.

-    2b1.
-TeachBook informs user that the grade is invalid and displays the current grading system.
+[comment]: <> (    2b1.
+TeachBook informs user that the grade is invalid and displays the current grading system.)

-    Use case resumes from step 2.
+[comment]: <> (    Use case resumes from step 2.)

+* 2b1.
+TeachBook shows an error message.

+  Use case ends.

 2c.
 TeachBook detects that the command format is invalid.

-    2c1.
-TeachBook requests user to follow the correct format.
+[comment]: <> (    2c1.
+TeachBook requests user to follow the correct format.)

-    Use case resumes from step 2.
+[comment]: <> (    Use case resumes from step 2.)

+* 2c1.
+TeachBook shows an error message.

+  Use case ends.

 **Use case: UC24 - Sort students according to grade**

 MSS:
-1. User decides to sort the students according to their grade.
+1. User requests to sort the students according to their grade.
-2. User enters the command for sorting students according to their grade.
 3. TeachBook sorts the students according to their grade specified by the grading system.
    Use case ends.